sherryHuan/SSL_BYOL_MIM_Contrastive/README.md

 # Self Supervised Learning in Plant Disease Detection
 ---
 This repository provides the implementation of the paper.
-To cite:

 X. Huan, B. Chen, H. Zhou, "Learning Without Labels: A Unified Self-Supervised Approach for Plant Disease Detection"